Current state of HIS adoption in SEA and APAC

 Project overview

-Being a long-standing medical institution in Vietnam, Military Hospital 110 serves nearly 1,500 outpatients and a maximum of 500 inpatients daily.
-The facility focuses on treating the local and military personnel, hence being trusted by the people with top-notch care and skillful staff.
+Military Hospital 110 is a long-standing medical institution in Vietnam serving nearly 1,500 outpatients and a maximum of 500 inpatients daily.
+The facility focuses on treating local and military personnel, and has built a reputation for high-quality care.

-Late response, sluggish treatment, long wait time…, what happened?
+The problem: Late response, slow treatment, long wait times

-Despite having 500 healthcare staff, the facility received many bad reviews for its slow response to patient requests.
-The staff constantly lost track of their patients’ information, which not only tired them but also made the hospital visit a hassle for patients.
-Our client understands they need to maintain uninterrupted service provision.
+Despite having 500 healthcare staff, the facility received negative feedback for slow responses to patient requests.
+Staff constantly lost track of patient information, creating a burden for both staff and patients.

-This scenario is now the past of Military Hospital 110, but it’s still a daily part of life in many Vietnamese and SEA hospitals.
+This scenario is still the daily reality in many Vietnamese and SEA hospitals.

 Are you having the same problems?